spidernet-io/spiderpool/docs/usage/install/ai/get-started-sriov-zh_CN.md

             ...
         EOF

-    注意限制：Each node in an Infiniband Kubernetes deployment may be associated with up to 128 PKeys due to kernel limitation
+    > Note: Each node in an Infiniband Kubernetes deployment may be associated with up to 128 PKeys due to kernel limitation